-Mr. Sarwark summarized what this vote entailed.
+Mr. Sarwark summarized what this vote meant.
 The May convention in Austin is cancelled and the options before the LNC are as follows:

-- Change the call of the convention to a postponed convention at a different time and place or a different time and same city - Change the call of the convention to an electronic convention for a date to be determined - Cancel the call of the convention entirely and have the LNC make the needed decisions
+- Change the call of the convention to a postponed convention at a different time and place or different time and same city - Change the call of the convention to an electronic convention for a date to be determined - Not calling the convention at all and having the LNC make the needed decisions